jprutberg/Heart-Disease-Project/README.md

 Initial analysis of the dataset was conducted to understand the distribution of features and the relationships between them.
 The data was then normalized and split into training and test sets. <br />

 ### Model Development:
-A neural network was implemented using PyTorch, with detailed exploration of different architectures and hyperparameter tuning via GridSearchCV. <br />
+A neural network was implemented using `PyTorch`, with detailed exploration of different architectures and hyperparameter tuning via GridSearchCV. <br />

 ### Model Evaluation:
 Comprehensive evaluation of the model's performance was performed using metrics such as accuracy, precision, recall, and ROC-AUC.
 Visual tools like confusion matrices, learning curves, and calibration curves were used to support the evaluation. <br />

 ### Comparison with Other Models:
-The neural network's performance was compared against traditional machine learning models implemented using scikit-learn, including Logistic Regression, Decision Tree, Naive Bayes, LDA, QDA, SVM, KNN, and Kernel Logistic Regression. <br />
+The neural network's performance was compared against traditional machine learning models implemented using `scikit-learn`, including Logistic Regression, Decision Tree, Naive Bayes, LDA, QDA, SVM, KNN, and Kernel Logistic Regression. <br />

 ### Conclusions:
 The project discusses the implications of the findings, particularly the trade-offs between model accuracy and interpretability, and provides recommendations for future work in this area. <br />